craigatk/tdd-spock-slides/slides.md

 Test case method names can be descriptive sentences

 ```
-def "after depositing 10 dollars into account then balance should be 10 dollars"() {
+def "after depositing 10 dollars then balance should be 10 dollars"() {

 }
 ```